 Jonathan Vandenberg is a director, writer, and designer of theatre and installation works.
-His evolving theatrical language incorporates many different fields, including physicality, visual arts, and ritual.
 He is Visiting Faculty in The John Wells Directing Program.

-In New York, he has conceived and directed Oresteia (Classic Stage Company), The Kingdom (Mabou Mines/Suite), The Crossing of the Visible (Center for Performance Research), and Festenmacher co-created with director Robert Woodruff (NYU Graduate Acting).
-International and regional works include The Suppliants: On a Tragic Figure (Theatre Jeock, Seoul), Iago: Images Unseen (The Cutting Ball Theater), the Magic Theatre Young California Writers Project, and dramas by Calderón, Pinter, and Churchill in the San Francisco fringe theatre scene.
-He has conceived two performance installations: Axis mundi (Middlebury College Museum of Art) and the site-specific Tantalus.
-Previous education positions include Vanderbilt University, Middlebury College, Franklin & Marshall College, and Classic Stage Company.
-He has trained with the Suzuki Company in Toga, Japan and received an MFA in Directing from Columbia University.
+In New York, he has conceived and directed Oresteia (Classic Stage Company); The Kingdom (Mabou Mines/Suite); co-created Festenmacher with director Robert Woodruff (NYU Graduate Acting); The Crossing of the Visible (Center for Performance Research); Kafka Parables (Columbia University); and the site-specific performance installation Tantalus.
+Internationally and regionally, he has conceived and directed The Suppliants: On a Tragic Figure (Theatre Jeock, Seoul); Iago: Images Unseen (The Cutting Ball Theater); the performance installation Axis Mundi (Middlebury College Museum of Art); and directed dramas by Beckett, Calderón, Pinter, Churchill, and Pirandello, as well as new works for the Magic Theatre Young California Writers Project.
+He has been on the faculty of Vanderbilt University, Middlebury College, Franklin & Marshall College, and was a Teaching Artist at Classic Stage Company.
+He is an alumnus of the Lincoln Center Directors Lab, trained with the Suzuki Company in Toga, Japan, and received an MFA in Directing from Columbia University.